LongBu/AWS-SAP-C02-Study-Guide/README.md

 #### Elastic Ip
   * Can be used to mask failure for an instance (EC2) by remapping the address of another instance providing HA, though cheaper than an ALB
+  * Publicly available (not for private network usage)
   * Proper role (eg: EC2 Instance Role) needs to be assigned to perform the necessary API calls to assign
   * Can't use:
     * ALB